Laboratory for Evolutionary and Conservation Ecology

 • INTEGRATION BETWEEN FORAGING BEHAVIOR AND HABITAT SELECTION

 • We use Joel Brown's invention of seed trays to experimentally address issues of density-dependent population regulation and habitat selection in both forested and prairie ecosystems.
 We see two main advantages to this research program.
 1. Patterns of density and distribution among habitats are intricately related to the patch-use decisions of individual foragers.
-2. Seed trays allow us to conduct replicated factorial experiments at the spatial and temporal scales that are important to individuals We are now integrating this work with separate behavioral assays in order to better understand the lock-step connections between adaptive behaviors and population and community dynamics.
+2. Seed trays allow us to conduct replicated factorial experiments at the spatial and temporal scales that are important to individuals We are now integrating this work with separate behavioural assays in order to better understand the lock-step connections between adaptive behaviours and population and community dynamics.

 • COEXISTENCE OF COMPETING SPECIES VIA HABITAT SELECTION